Using the Enhanced Properties Panel in Photoshop

 And speaking of quick, the Background layer and pixel layers have also seen big changes, including the addition of new Quick Actions.
 With Quick Actions, you can change the image size, select the Crop Tool, trim or rotate the canvas, and even apply Photoshop's Select Subject and Remove Background commands, all from within the Properties panel itself.
 Type layers also get their own Quick Actions that let you instantly convert your type into a frame or a shape!
 Let's see how it works.

-To follow along, you'll need Photoshop CC 2020 or later.
+To follow along, you'll need Photoshop 2020 or later.
+You can get the latest Photoshop version here.

 Let's get started!